-The standard of proof (q.v.) required in criminal cases.
+The standard of proof required in criminal cases.

 A pre-existing attitude or opinion that favours one side over another in a dispute.

-(1) A deed (q.v.) in which a person undertakes to do or refrain from doing certain things, e.g. good behaviour bond.
-(2) Money paid to a landlord by a tenant at the start of a tenancy as security in case of future damage to premises or non-payment of rent.
+1. A deed in which a person undertakes to do or refrain from doing certain things, for example a good behaviour bond.
+2. Money paid to a landlord by a tenant at the start of a tenancy as security in case of future damage to premises or non-payment of rent.

 The obligation to prove what is alleged.
 In criminal cases, this obligation rests on the prosecution, which must prove its case beyond reasonable doubt.
-In civil cases, it rests on the plaintiff, who must prove his or her case on the balance of probabilities.
-Sometimes, however, this burden shifts, for example, where the defendant raises particular defences.
+In civil cases, it rests on the applicant, who must prove his or her case on the balance of probabilities.
+Sometimes, however, this burden shifts, for example, where the defendant or respondent raises particular defences.